Gambarogno: Magadino

 During the Late Middle Ages the village was mentioned when certain feudal rights were transferred from the Bishop of Como to the Capitanei of Locarno transferred.
 Until 1342, these rights included the right to collect tolls on goods traveling through the area.
 The village of Quartino was, in the 11th to 16th centuries, a Benedictine priory.
 The priory of St. George belonged to the abbey of S. Benigno di Fruttuaria in Piedmont, then to S. Gemolo di Ganna in Lombardy.
 In the 17th century the monastic estates came to the hospital in Locarno.

 Together with the villages of Quartino and Orgnana, Magadino belonged to the parish of S. Pietro in Vira, until it became an independent parish in 1846.
-The church of San Carlo was built in 1844-46.
+The church of San Carlo was built in 1844–46.

 The Codice delle strade di Como (1335) mentions a tower in Magadino, though no trace of the tower has been found.
 A castle is also mentioned in a chronicle from the 17th century, but it is also lost.
 The chronicle says it was built in 1365 on the orders of Galeazzo Visconti for the inhabitants of Locarno and destroyed in 1518 by the Swiss.

 Magadino was a major port and an important customs station at the transit route north from Lombardy to the cities of the Alps, and its importance grew in 1515 after the collapse of the bridge over the Ticino river at Bellinzona.
 With the introduction of regular steamship traffic (1826) and the opening of the road over the Gotthard Pass (1830) Magadino became a stop on the coach routes.
 Many new warehouses, hotels and restaurants were built, some of which are still visible today.
 The decline of the port began with the opening of the railway lines to Locarno (1874) and Luino (1882).
-The town stagnated between the 1880s until the 1960s.
+The town stagnated from the 1880s until the 1960s.
 In 2000, the majority of the population worked outside the village.
 In 2005, almost half of the jobs were in the services sector.

 Piazzogna

-Piazzogna was mentioned between 1542-46 as part of the award given by the local bailiff during arbitration.
+Piazzogna was mentioned between 1542 and 1546 as part of the award given by the local bailiff during arbitration.
 The arbitration dealt with the rights of neighboring villages to use alpine meadows.
 Piazzogna belonged first to the municipality and parish of Vira, but by 1704 it had become an independent municipality.
 However, it didn't become an independent political municipality until 1803.

 The original village church of S. Antonio Abate was probably built in the Middle Ages in the romanesque style.
 However it fell into ruin and collapsed between the 17th and 18th centuries.
 The parish built a new church in 1752.
 In the wake of the village's independence from the parish of Vira in 1837, this church was expanded several times in the 19th century.

 The hamlet of Alabardia, once part of the parish of San Nazzaro, became widely known in 1783 as the center of Horace-Bénédict de Saussure's barometric experiments conducted around Lake Maggiore.